 What is a Stop Payment?

-A stop payment is an order by an account holder or customer of a financial institution or money order issuer to cancel a check or payment drawn on the customer’s account and return it to the depositor unpaid.
-A stop payment order can only be implemented by a financial institution if the check or payment is yet to be processed by the recipient.
+A stop payment is an order by a customer of a financial institution or money order issuer to cancel a check or payment drawn on the customer’s account and return it to the depositor unpaid.
+A stop payment order can only be implemented by a financial institution if the check or payment has yet to be processed by the recipient.

 Generally, stop payments are used in cases when the account holder does not want the check to be paid for various reasons.
 Some of the reasons include stolen or lost checks, forged checks, insufficient funds to cover the check amount, or a dispute between the depositor and the party that was given the check.

-- A stop payment is an order by an account holder to a financial institution to cancel a payment before it is processed.
+- A stop payment is an order by an account holder of a financial institution to cancel a payment before it is processed.

 - A stop payment can only be executed if the check or payment has not been processed by the receiving bank/recipient.